jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 * Display and analysis samples that have wrong predictions.
 * Start your tuning from overfit first (with less regularization).
 * The dataset should have similar amount of datapoints in each class.
+* When adding regularization, tune the regularization factor properly.

 Design consideration:

 * Always keep track of the shape of the data and document it in the code.
 * Rescale your input features in particular for non-imaging data.
 * Initialize all random seeds to produce repeatable results.
-* Use standard dataset first if possible.
+* Use academic dataset first if possible.
 * Verify the quality of any custom dataset.
 	* Choose related categories addressing your target problem.
 	* Filter out low quality samples.